jezebleum/project-vu-object-to-data/README.md

 pip install --user *LIBRARY NEEDED*
 ```

-Like for example with pandas
+Like for example with pandas:

 ```
 pip install --user pandas